 Practically every child has had to attend an assembly at their school about how drugs and alcohol will ruin their life.
 In some health classes, its not uncommon to have a "speaker" come and show the students pictures of an STD infection.

-Another common problem is that sex educational videos buy into the All Abusers Are Male trope hard.
+Another common problem is that older sex educational materials (and even modern abstinence-only ones) buy into the All Abusers Are Male trope hard.
 Every time someone is being pressurized into pre-marital or underage sex they are Always Female.
 So the lessons become less "be safe, sane, and consensual," and more: "GIRLS!
 Defend your virginity against the be-penised hordes!"
 Which of course leads to nobody taking them seriously at all.

 A particularly hilarious one the Scottish "well-meaning but comically futile campaign to make children take adult things seriously" educational curriculum involves one lesson showing teenagers how being immature about sex is bad, mmkay, which begins with splitting the class into groups and asking them to write down all the different terms for penises, sex, vaginas, homosexuality, and contraceptives, without fear of punishment.
 These are then read out by the teacher.
 The intention is to engage the class and make them realize how they buy into sexist or immature attitudes.
 Unfortunately, this is Scottish teenagers.
 The end result is usually the class roaring with laughter, whilst a red-faced (and frequently deeply religious) teacher goes "boaby...fanny...walloper...Glasgow typewriter...batting from the wrong end of the crease...bellend...tuna sandwich", leading to the children thinking less "sexist and immature swearwords are bad" and more "god, being immature is hilarious."